energy changes between two subsequent iterations

 The algorithm iterates until one of the following criteria is met:

-- number of iteration exceeded maximal allowed number of iteration specified in input file
+- Number of iterations exceeded the maximum allowed number of iterations specified in the input file

 maxiters 200 # maximum number of iterations, default=10000